Ratchet & Clank: All 4 One

-Ratchet & Clank: All 4 One is a 2011 platform video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
+Ratchet & Clank: All 4 One is a 2011 action-adventure platform video game developed by Insomniac Games and published by Sony Computer Entertainment for the PlayStation 3.
 It is the third spin-off of the Ratchet & Clank series.

 Upon release, the game received mixed reviews, with praise aimed at the soundtrack, story, graphics, humor, voice acting, combat and gameplay, though criticism was aimed at the frustrating partner AI and glitches.
 It was a commercial success, selling 1.5 million copies worldwide.